microsoft/vscode-docs/remote/advancedcontainers/develop-remote-host.md

 ## Connect using the Remote - Tunnels extension

-If you are using a Linux machine as a tunnel host, you can use the [Remote - Tunnels](/docs/remote/tunnels.md) and Dev Containers extensions together.
+You can use the [Remote - Tunnels](/docs/remote/tunnels.md) and Dev Containers extensions together to open a folder on your remote host inside of a container.
 You do not even need to have a Docker client installed locally.
 This is similar to the SSH host scenario above, but uses Remote - Tunnels instead.
 To do so:

 1. Follow the [Getting Started](/docs/remote/tunnels.md#getting-started) instructions for the Remote - Tunnels extension.
 1. [Install Docker](/docs/devcontainers/containers#installation) on your tunnel host.
 You do not need to install Docker locally.